Postgraduate Course: Values and the Environment (P) (PGGE11114)

 |No Exam Information

 On completion of this course, the student will be able to:

-- Understand how aesthetic value relates to a range of environments, from the wild to the cultural;
+- An understanding of how a range of environments, from the wild to the urban are valued (or devalued).

-- Understand the role of values in engagement with a range of environments and the conflicts that arise between values in conservation and policy-making;
+- An understanding of the role of values in engagement with a range of environments and the conflicts that arise around different forms of value.

-- Express their own critical thinking on environmental values in discussion and in writing, which will be informed by recent, relevant developments;
+- Expression of the student┐s own critical thinking on environmental values in discussion and in writing, a thinking which will be informed by recent, relevant developments.

-- Demonstrate some originality and creativity in dealing with professional level issues and practise critically identifying and analysing complex problems (in individual work and in group discussions).
+- The group discussions will give students the opportunity to demonstrate some originality and creativity in dealing with environmental issues and allow them to practise critically identifying and analysing complex problems.

 |Armstrong, Susan.J. and Botzler, R. eds.
 (2004) Environmental Ethics: Divergence and Convergence.
 McGraw-Hill.|